 ← Blog |

-Muscle Gain Meal Plan Template for Coaches (Free 2,800 kcal Plan)
+Muscle Gain Meal Plan Template for Coaches (7-Day, 2,800 kcal)

 Protein shake blender with berries and oats for a muscle gain meal plan

 This template is designed for coaches working with clients who weigh 155 to 200 lbs and train 4 to 5 days per week.
 The macro split prioritizes protein for muscle protein synthesis, carbs for training fuel, and enough fat for hormonal health.
-Every recipe is from Promealplan's library of 1,000+ dietitian-crafted meals, so you can generate a version like this for any client in minutes.
+Every recipe comes from Promealplan's library of 1,000+ dietitian-crafted meals, so you can generate a version like this for any client in minutes.

 What Is a Muscle Gain Meal Plan?